MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

    :::image type="content" source="media/aks-hci-evaluation-guide/aks-extension.png" alt-text="Screenshot of VM options.":::

    > [!NOTE]
-   > This procedure shows an installation of Azure Kubernetes Service Runtime on Windows Server.
-Terminology may differ slightly depending on the platform you're deploying AKS hybrid on, but the overall deployment experience is the same.
+   > The terminology used refers to the **Azure Kubernetes Service Runtime on Windows Server​​** - the naming differs depending on whether you're running the installation of AKS on a Windows Server Hyper-V platform, or on the newer Azure Stack HCI 21H2 platform.
+The overall deployment experience is the same regardless of the underlying platform.

 1. Select **Set up** to start the deployment process.
 1. Review the prerequisites - your Azure Virtual Machine environment will meet all the prerequisites, so you should be fine to click **Next: System checks**.